-Your vet will work with you to come up with the most effective arthritis treatment for your horse.
+Your vet will work with you to come up with the most effective arthritis treatment for the joint health of your horse.
 How you go about treating your horse's arthritis depends on the kind of arthritis they have and the severity.

 Osteoarthritis is usually treated through NSAIDs and possibly physical therapy.
 Infectious arthritis can be treated by treating the infection, which will usually mean antibiotics and pain relievers.
 Trauma-related arthritis is treated by treating the injury as soon as possible.
 This includes things like physical therapy, placing ice packs on the injury, and using anti-inflammatories.